New York Commercial Real Estate | 9 minute read

 Specifically, HPD registration records must contain the name, address and role of the owner, as well as their representative or NYC agent.
 Moreover, to make your research even more efficient, PropertyShark extracts this information from HPS records so you can focus on relevant details, instead of studying all of the documents.

-Alternatively, you can also research the property in the HPD’s online database, as well.
+Alternatively, you can also conduct a thorough real estate due diligence by researching the property in the HPD’s online database, as well.

 6. Consult the Department of State’s Division of Corporations Database